 Eliza Byard, PhD, is a leading global expert on LGBTQ+ issues in K-12 education and youth development.
 She is a transformational leader, inspiring public speaker, and accomplished bridge-builder who has designed and implemented powerful strategies for systems-level change.

-Byard currently serves as the Executive Director of GLSEN, an organization recognized worldwide as an innovative leader in the fight for equity for LGBT students in K-12 schools.
-Byard joined GLSEN as Deputy Executive Director in 2001, and led the growth of GLSEN’s public education and advocacy efforts; youth leadership development programs; professional development for educators; research and program evaluation capacity; and in-school programming.
-GLSEN’s initiatives have contributed to a significant decrease in anti-LGBT harassment and violence in schools since 2000, and the organization’s advocacy and legislative strategies have won bipartisan support and widespread acceptance of the urgency and importance of bullying prevention and LGBT issues in education.
-Under Byard’s leadership, GLSEN was honored by President Obama as a “Champion of Change” and named a Top National Non-Profit for its impact on LGBT equality.
+From 2008-2021 Eliza was the Executive Director of GLSEN, an organization recognized worldwide as a pioneering leader in the fight for educational equity and LGBTQ+ issues in K-12 schools.
+She joined GLSEN as Deputy Executive Director in 2001, and led the growth of GLSEN’s public education and advocacy efforts; youth leadership development programs; professional development for educators; research and program evaluation capacity; and in-school programming.
+During Eliza’s tenure as Executive Director, GLSEN’s work spurred a significant decline in anti-LGBTQ+ harassment and violence in U.S. schools, and established a new professional norm of support for LGBTQ youth among educators, school administrators, and school staff in the United States.

 In 2009-2010, Eliza designed GLSEN’s international research initiative in partnership with UNESCO, providing new access to decision-making tables at the UN and the World Bank for LGBTQ+ education advocates worldwide.
 GLSEN currently partners with dozens of NGOs in three global regions to develop the evidence base for advocacy and program development to improve LGBTQ+ students’ lives in their respective countries.
 Together, GLSEN and its coalition partners advocate for the inclusion of LGBTQ+ youth in international efforts to achieve the Sustainable Development Goals for education, health, and gender equality.